-When you hire a skip bin, place it on your property wherever possible.
-If you can’t, then you will need a permit if you want to place the skip bin:
+When you hire a skip bin, you will need a permit unless you can place it on your own property.

 Applying for a permit